 One of mercury's most valued characteristics is its ability to uniformly expand and contract over its entire liquid range, in response to changes in pressure and temperature.
 Mercury is also highly toxic to both humans and the environment, which has resulted in drastic reductions to its production and use over the last several decades.

 Mercury’s earliest use can be traced back to 1500 BC when it was used to adorn tombs in ancient Egypt.
 Likely due to its unique properties, mercury was used, studied and prized by numerous civilizations, including the ancient Greeks, Romans, Chinese and Mayans.

 For centuries, people believed that mercury possessed special healing properties and, consequently, used it as a diuretic and painkiller, as well as in medicines to treat various ailments from depression to syphilis.
 It has been used in cosmetics and as a decorative material.
 Alchemists in the Middle Ages were particularly interested in mercury's ability to extract gold from ore.

 Early on, it became clear that the mysterious liquid metal was toxic to humans because of the high instance of insanity and death in mercury mines.
-This, however, did not prevent experimentation.
-The use of mercury nitrate to convert fur to felt, often employed by 18th and 19th-century hat makers, resulted in the expression 'mad as a hatter'.
+It, however, did not prevent experimentation.
+The use of mercury nitrate to convert fur to felt, often employed by 18th and 19th-century hat makers, resulted in the expression 'mad as a hatter.'

 Between 1554 and 1558, Bartolome de Medina developed the patio process for extracting silver from ores using mercury.
 The patio process relies on mercury's ability to amalgam with silver.
 Supported by large mercury mines in Almaden, Spain, and Huancavelica, Peru, the patio process was critical to the rapid expansion of Spanish silver production during the 17th and 18th centuries.
 Later, during the California gold rush, variations of the patio process were used to extract gold.